Free Note Cards for New Year for Showing Your Appreciation

 This confusing and variety of dates continued until 1582 when the Gregorian calendar restored January 1st as the official start of the new year.
 Although the Catholic countries were quick to adopt the Gregorian calendar, it was much more slowly implemented by Protestant countries.
 The British, for example, failed to accept the reformed calendar until the 1750s.
 Prior to that date, the American colonies and the British Empire continued to celebrate the new year in March.
 We offer features where you can order your New Years business thank you cards with your company logo and preprinted words of appreciation.

-Embellishing Your Thank You New Years Note Card for New Year's Party
+Embellishing Your Thank You New Years Note Card

 As you view our huge selection, you'll quickly discover thank you New Year's note cards in bold, vibrant, and an assortment of beautiful colors.
 You can choose from among champagne flutes overflowing with bubbly champagne; notes with large, reflective disco balls, and those with confetti decorations.
 Look for them with and without borders, streamers, balloons, hats, festive horns, and the words Happy New Year in festive colors and letters.
 We also offer some exclusive Chinese New Year stationery offerings.
 After making your selection, you can completely personalize your card using our patented process and instant preview features.
 Each of our cards includes the name, card number, and the precise size of the cards, 8½ x 5½ without folding and 4¼ x 5½ when folded left to right or top to bottom.